AD4GD/pilot-2-biodiversity/graphab/readme.md

 This tool can be run through the pre-defined Docker container.
 All large INPUT AND OUTPUT datasets (.tif and .gpkg) are not included in the image (see `.dockerignore`).
 However, these datasets are accessible from the build context through the `volumes` in `docker-compose.yaml`configuration.
 1. Build image: `docker-compose build` or `docker-compose build --no-cache --progress=plain`
-2. Run container w: `docker run -it -v $(pwd):/src graphab` (`-v` option is required to mount container with local directory and access ignored datasets)
+2. Run container: `docker run -it -v $(pwd):/src graphab` (`-v` option is required to mount container with local directory and access ignored datasets)

 To build container: `docker-compose up` \
 To reset image: `docker-compose down`